backstage/backstage/docs/integrations/aws-s3/locations.md

 description: Setting up an integration with Amazon Web Services S3
 ---

-The AWS S3 integration supports loading catalog entities from from an S3 Bucket.
+The AWS S3 integration supports loading catalog entities from an S3 Bucket.
 Entities can be added to
 [static catalog configuration](../../features/software-catalog/configuration.md),
 or registered with the